 I stayed outside the city center at an Airbnb.
 However, I actually suggest staying at the town center, especially if you are here only for one night, so you don’t waste time on traffic or driving.

 I am not a fan of traveling in Europe in July or August.
-This is normally high-season when many locals are on holiday, so you are mostly only dealing with tourists.
+This is normally a high season when many locals are on holiday, so you mostly only deal with tourists.

-So, here are my tips for what to do in Wurzburg, what to see, and which places to visit in one day, as well as a few more important travel tips.
+So, here are my tips for what to do in Wurzburg, what to see, which places to visit in one day, and a few more important travel tips.

-The Residence Palace is a must-see in Wurzburg and a great place to start your Wurzburg trip.
-It is located close to the city center and you can easily get there on foot.
+- The palace is located close to the city center, and you can easily get there on foot.

 November-March: daily 10 am-4.30 pm (last entry: 4 pm)